apiman/apiman/on-wildfly8/README.md

 ## Image accessible on Docker hub

-This image is automatically built and published into [Docker Hub][apiman_dockerhub].
+This image is automatically built and published into [Docker Hub](https://registry.hub.docker.com/u/apiman/on-wildfly8/).

 ## How to extend the image